DETAILED ACTION

 Claim 3:

-Additionally, at Step 2A, prong one recites “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: according to the first monitored data, updating the first starting effect numerical value in the first action-effect information, and according to the target monitored numerical value, updating the first target effect numerical value in the first action-effect information; according to the first effect monitoring period in the first action-effect information, receiving the first monitored data, according to the received first monitored data, updating the first current effect numerical value in the first action-effect information, and according to the first starting effect numerical value and the first target effect numerical value, determining a current-moment-predicted-reached numerical value, according to a relation between the updated first current effect numerical value and the current-moment-predicted-reached numerical value, determining whether the first execution effect is out-of-control or under-control, and updating a determination result to a status value of the first effect controlling trend in the first action-effect information; if the first execution effect is under-control, then continuing detection in a next period; and if the first execution effect is out-of-control, then starting up the second smart device or, according to the first execution effect, selecting another action resource from the plurality of predetermined action resources as the first action resource”.
+At step 2A, prong one recites “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: according to the first monitored data, updating the first starting effect numerical value in the first action-effect information, and according to the target monitored numerical value, updating the first target effect numerical value in the first action-effect information; according to the first effect monitoring period in the first action-effect information, receiving the first monitored data, according to the received first monitored data, updating the first current effect numerical value in the first action-effect information, and according to the first starting effect numerical value and the first target effect numerical value, determining a current-moment-predicted-reached numerical value, according to a relation between the updated first current effect numerical value and the current-moment-predicted-reached numerical value, determining whether the first execution effect is out-of-control or under-control, and updating a determination result to a status value of the first effect controlling trend in the first action-effect information; if the first execution effect is under-control, then continuing detection in a next period; and if the first execution effect is out-of-control, then starting up the second smart device or, according to the first execution effect, selecting another action resource from the plurality of predetermined action resources as the first action resource”.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: according to the first monitored data, updating the first starting effect numerical value in the first action-effect information …”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation by use of steps in organizing a human activit(ies).
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: according to the first monitored data, updating the first starting effect numerical value in the first action-effect information …”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation by use of steps in organizing a human activit(ies).

 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitations by managing personal behavior (i.e. determining a revised first starting effect numerical value in the first action-effect information - “… updating the first starting effect numerical value in the first action-effect information …” ) using an instruction or rule (i.e. “… according to the first monitored data …”), then it falls within the sub-grouping of “C. Managing Personal Behavior or Relationships or Interactions Between People” of the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 (MPEP 2106.04(a)(2)(C)(II): “Finally, the sub-groupings encompass both activity of a single person (for example, a person following a set of instructions or a person signing a contract online) and activity that involves multiple people (such as a commercial interaction), and thus, certain activity between a person and a computer (for example a method of anonymous loan shopping that a person conducts using a mobile phone) may fall within the "certain methods of organizing human activity" grouping.
 It is noted that the number of people involved in the activity is not dispositive as to whether a claim limitation falls within this grouping.
 Instead, the determination should be based on whether the activity itself falls within one of the sub-groupings.”)
 Accordingly, the claim recites an abstract idea.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the target monitored numerical value, updating the first target effect numerical value in the first action-effect information”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation by use of steps in organizing a human activit(ies).
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the target monitored numerical value, updating the first target effect numerical value in the first action-effect information”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation by use of steps in organizing a human activit(ies).

 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitations by managing personal behavior (i.e. determining a revised first target effect numerical value in the first action-effect information - “… updating the first target effect numerical value in the first action-effect information” ) using an instruction or rule (i.e. “… according to the target monitored numerical value …”), then it falls within the sub-grouping of “C. Managing Personal Behavior or Relationships or Interactions Between People” of the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 (MPEP 2106.04(a)(2)(C)(II): “Finally, the sub-groupings encompass both activity of a single person (for example, a person following a set of instructions or a person signing a contract online) and activity that involves multiple people (such as a commercial interaction), and thus, certain activity between a person and a computer (for example a method of anonymous loan shopping that a person conducts using a mobile phone) may fall within the "certain methods of organizing human activity" grouping.
 It is noted that the number of people involved in the activity is not dispositive as to whether a claim limitation falls within this grouping.
 Instead, the determination should be based on whether the activity itself falls within one of the sub-groupings.”)
 Accordingly, the claim recites an abstract idea.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the received first monitored data, updating the first current effect numerical value in the first action-effect information …”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation by use of steps in organizing a human activit(ies).
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the received first monitored data, updating the first current effect numerical value in the first action-effect information …”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation by use of steps in organizing a human activit(ies).

 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitations by managing personal behavior (i.e. determining a revised first target effect numerical value in the first action-effect information - “… updating the first current effect numerical value in the first action-effect information …” ) using an instruction or rule (i.e. “… according to the received first monitored data …”), then it falls within the sub-grouping of “C. Managing Personal Behavior or Relationships or Interactions Between People” of the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 (MPEP 2106.04(a)(2)(C)(II): “Finally, the sub-groupings encompass both activity of a single person (for example, a person following a set of instructions or a person signing a contract online) and activity that involves multiple people (such as a commercial interaction), and thus, certain activity between a person and a computer (for example a method of anonymous loan shopping that a person conducts using a mobile phone) may fall within the "certain methods of organizing human activity" grouping.
 It is noted that the number of people involved in the activity is not dispositive as to whether a claim limitation falls within this grouping.
 Instead, the determination should be based on whether the activity itself falls within one of the sub-groupings.”)
 Accordingly, the claim recites an abstract idea.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the first starting effect numerical value and the first target effect numerical value, determining a current-moment-predicted-reached numerical value …”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation in the mind.
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the first starting effect numerical value and the first target effect numerical value, determining a current-moment-predicted-reached numerical value …”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation in the mind.
 Where, nothing in the claim precludes the step from being practically performed in the mind.
 For example, “determining” in the context of the claim encompasses assessing data to ascertain other data.
 (MPEP 2106.04(a)(2): The use of a physical aid (e.g., pencil and paper or a slide rule) to help perform a mental step (e.g., deriving new data) does not negate the mental nature of the limitation, but simply accounts for variations in memory capacity from one person to another.)

 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to a relation between the updated first current effect numerical value and the current-moment-predicted-reached numerical value, determining whether the first execution effect is out-of-control or under-control …”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation in the mind.
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to a relation between the updated first current effect numerical value and the current-moment-predicted-reached numerical value, determining whether the first execution effect is out-of-control or under-control …”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation in the mind.
 Where, nothing in the claim precludes the step from being practically performed in the mind.
 For example, “determining” in the context of the claim encompasses assessing data to ascertain other data.
 (MPEP 2106.04(a)(2): The use of a physical aid (e.g., pencil and paper or a slide rule) to help perform a mental step (e.g., deriving new data) does not negate the mental nature of the limitation, but simply accounts for variations in memory capacity from one person to another.)

 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to a relation between the updated first current effect numerical value and the current-moment-predicted-reached numerical value, … updating a determination result to a status value of the first effect controlling trend in the first action-effect information”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation by use of steps in organizing a human activit(ies).
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to a relation between the updated first current effect numerical value and the current-moment-predicted-reached numerical value, … updating a determination result to a status value of the first effect controlling trend in the first action-effect information”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation by use of steps in organizing a human activit(ies).

 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitations by managing personal behavior (i.e. determining a revised determination result to a status value of the first effect controlling trend in the first action-effect information - “… updating a determination result to a status value of the first effect controlling trend in the first action-effect information …” ) using an instruction or rule (i.e. “… according to a relation between the updated first current effect numerical value and the current-moment-predicted-reached numerical value …”), then it falls within the sub-grouping of “C. Managing Personal Behavior or Relationships or Interactions Between People” of the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 (MPEP 2106.04(a)(2)(C)(II): “Finally, the sub-groupings encompass both activity of a single person (for example, a person following a set of instructions or a person signing a contract online) and activity that involves multiple people (such as a commercial interaction), and thus, certain activity between a person and a computer (for example a method of anonymous loan shopping that a person conducts using a mobile phone) may fall within the "certain methods of organizing human activity" grouping.
 It is noted that the number of people involved in the activity is not dispositive as to whether a claim limitation falls within this grouping.
 Instead, the determination should be based on whether the activity itself falls within one of the sub-groupings.”)
 Accordingly, the claim recites an abstract idea.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … if the first execution effect is out-of-control, …, according to the first execution effect, selecting another action resource from the plurality of predetermined action resources as the first action resource”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation by use of steps in organizing a human activit(ies).
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … if the first execution effect is out-of-control, …, according to the first execution effect, selecting another action resource from the plurality of predetermined action resources as the first action resource”, as drafted, is a process, under its broadest reasonable interpretation covers performing the limitation by use of steps in organizing a human activit(ies).

 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitations by managing personal behavior (i.e. choosing alternative action resource from the plurality of predetermined action resources as the first action resource - “… selecting another action resource from the plurality of predetermined action resources as the first action resource …” ) using an instruction or rule (i.e. “… the first execution effect is out-of-control, …, according to the first execution effect …”), then it falls within the sub-grouping of “C. Managing Personal Behavior or Relationships or Interactions Between People” of the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 (MPEP 2106.04(a)(2)(C)(II): “Finally, the sub-groupings encompass both activity of a single person (for example, a person following a set of instructions or a person signing a contract online) and activity that involves multiple people (such as a commercial interaction), and thus, certain activity between a person and a computer (for example a method of anonymous loan shopping that a person conducts using a mobile phone) may fall within the "certain methods of organizing human activity" grouping.
 It is noted that the number of people involved in the activity is not dispositive as to whether a claim limitation falls within this grouping.
 Instead, the determination should be based on whether the activity itself falls within one of the sub-groupings.”)
 Accordingly, the claim recites an abstract idea.

-At step 2A, prong two, the claim recites “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the first effect monitoring period in the first action-effect information, receiving the first monitored data; … if the first execution effect is under-control, then continuing detection in a next period; and if the first execution effect is out-of-control, then starting up the second smart device …”.
+At step 2A, prong two, the claim recites “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the first effect monitoring period in the first action-effect information, receiving the first monitored data; … if the first execution effect is under-control, then continuing detection in a next period; and if the first execution effect is out-of-control, then starting up the second smart device …”.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the first effect monitoring period in the first action-effect information, receiving the first monitored data” represents mere data gathering.
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the first effect monitoring period in the first action-effect information, receiving the first monitored data” represents mere data gathering.
 The limitation of “receiving” is recited at a high level of generality and recited so generically it represents no more than an insignificant extra-solution activity of gathering data (see MPEP 2106.05(g)).

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … if the first execution effect is under-control, then continuing detection in a next period …” represents mere data gathering.
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … if the first execution effect is under-control, then continuing detection in a next period …” represents mere data gathering.
 The limitation of “continuing detection” is recited at a high level of generality and recited so generically it represents no more than an insignificant extra-solution activity of gathering data (see MPEP 2106.05(g)).

-The limitations of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … if the first execution effect is under-control, then continuing detection in a next period; and if the first execution effect is out-of-control, then starting up the second smart device …” are recitations of the words “apply it” (or an equivalent).
+The limitations of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … if the first execution effect is under-control, then continuing detection in a next period; and if the first execution effect is out-of-control, then starting up the second smart device …” are recitations of the words “apply it” (or an equivalent).
 “As explained by the Supreme Court, in order to make a claim directed to a judicial exception patent-eligible, the additional element or combination of elements must do "‘more than simply stat[e] the [judicial exception] while adding the words ‘apply it’".
 Alice Corp. v.
 CLS Bank, 573 U.S. 208, 221, 110 USPQ2d 1976, 1982-83 (2014) (quoting Mayo Collaborative Servs.
 V. Prometheus Labs., Inc., 566 U.S. 66, 72, 101 USPQ2d 1961, 1965).” (see MPEP 2106.05(f))

 Accordingly, the additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Thus, the claim is directed to an abstract idea.

 At step 2B, the claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As previously discussed with respect to the integration of the abstract idea into a practical application, the addition of the element of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the first effect monitoring period in the first action-effect information, receiving the first monitored data”, as discussed above, amounts to no more than mere data gathering and are insignificant extra-solution activities.
+As previously discussed with respect to the integration of the abstract idea into a practical application, the addition of the element of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … according to the first effect monitoring period in the first action-effect information, receiving the first monitored data”, as discussed above, amounts to no more than mere data gathering and are insignificant extra-solution activities.
 Further, the limitation is well-understood, routine and conventional; wherein the courts have found limitations directed to obtaining data recited at a high level of generality to be well-understood, routine and conventional.
 See MPEP 2106.05(d)(II), “storing and retrieving information in memory”.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … if the first execution effect is under-control, then continuing detection in a next period …”, as discussed above, amounts to no more than mere data gathering and are insignificant extra-solution activities.
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … if the first execution effect is under-control, then continuing detection in a next period …”, as discussed above, amounts to no more than mere data gathering and are insignificant extra-solution activities.
 Further, the limitation is well-understood, routine and conventional; wherein the courts have found limitations directed to obtaining data recited at a high level of generality to be well-understood, routine and conventional.
 See MPEP 2106.05(d)(II), “storing and retrieving information in memory”.

-The limitations of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … if the first execution effect is under-control, then continuing detection in a next period; and if the first execution effect is out-of-control, then starting up the second smart device …” represent equivalent recitations of the phrase “apply it”, wherein the courts have identified limitations that “(m)erely recit(e) the words ‘apply it’ (or an equivalent)” with the judicial exception cannot provide an inventive concept …”. (see MPEP 2106.04(d)(I)).
+The limitations of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource comprises: … if the first execution effect is under-control, then continuing detection in a next period; and if the first execution effect is out-of-control, then starting up the second smart device …” represent equivalent recitations of the phrase “apply it”, wherein the courts have identified limitations that “(m)erely recit(e) the words ‘apply it’ (or an equivalent)” with the judicial exception cannot provide an inventive concept …”. (see MPEP 2106.04(d)(I)).

 Considering the additional elements individually and in combination and the claim as a whole, the additional elements do not provide significantly more than the abstract idea.
 The claim is not patent eligible.